 Retreat Title: Discerning Your Decisions in the Ignatian Tradition

-Drawing on insights from their writings and teaching, Fr.
-Michael and Fr.
-Bernie will present an "Ignatian spirituality tool kit" for discernment and decision-making, leading a series of prayer exercises designed to help us listen to God.
+Drawing on insights from his book, "What's Your Decision?"
+Fr.
+Michael will present an "Ignatian spirituality tool kit" for discernment and decision-making, leading a series of prayer exercises designed to help us listen to God.

 Meet Fr.
 Michael Sparough, SJ (co-author of "What's Your Decision?")